Looking to have a zero waste Christmas this year? Then check out some of these tips for using eco friendly packaging and more.

 In addition to wrapping paper, another big source of unnecessary landfill waste is Christmas cards.
 These days, there are plenty of eco-friendly brands that create gorgeous card designs from recycled material.

-For example, check out these cute tree designs that are produced on FSC Certified paper and don't come with unnecessary product packaging.
+For example, check out these our contemporary designs that are produced on FSC Certified paper and don't come with unnecessary product packaging.

 Generally, cards that come with shiny, glittery, glossy, or foil appearances are not recyclable.